0x7ffc/0x7ffc.github.io/_posts/2019-02-05-my-emacs-journey.md

 ---
 layout: post
 title: "My Emacs Journey"
 description: "A journey of me writing .emacs.d .
-I use Dvorak keyboard layout and evil-mode which makes my experince challenging and interesting."
+I use Dvorak keyboard layout and evil-mode which makes my experience challenging and interesting."
 ---

 There are some problems while I'm using spacemacs.

-- I use Dvorak keybord layout.
+- I use Dvorak keyboard layout.
 - Spacemacs and other popular configs are oriented toward Qwerty layout.
 - I use evil mode which basically is vim inside emacs and it uses "HJKL".
 - I want to use "HTNS" instead of "HJKL" on Dvorak.